One on One Support

-The first stage of the process of obtaining one on one support at the Centre is the intake interview, normally conducted by phone.
+The first stage of the process of obtaining 1 on 1 support at the Centre is the intake interview, normally conducted by phone.
 Interviews are scheduled at opportune times for a parent/caregiver.
 Intake interviews provide an opportunity for parents/caregivers to ask questions.
-Centre staff also seek information about the student to gain insight into their strengths and challenges.
+Centre staff also seek information about a student to gain insight into their strengths and challenges.
 Most interviews are scheduled for one hour to afford parents ample time to ask questions; however, interviews may not consume the full hour.
-Parents may want to prepare for this interview by assembling any reports prepared about their child including psychoeducational reports, speech language repots, etc. However, parents should not worry if they do not have or are unable to find these reports.
+Parents may wish to prepare for this interview by assembling any reports prepared about their child including psychoeducational reports, speech language reports, etc. However, parents should not worry if they do not have or are unable to find these reports.

 4. Scheduled Sessions

 Remediation support begins at the initial session.
 Part of the initial session will be dedicated towards a “get to know you” interview.
 In an age appropriate way, students will also be advised about how our brains process reading and mathematics.